01-02 - Foundations - Dig Foundation

 The batterboard horizontals need to be accurately level as well as accurately the right height.
 A check worth doing is to move your laser level to one batter board and shine it at another batter board because that will make sure your laser really is working accurately.

-The most accurate way to check if you have exactly 90 degree angles at the string cross over points is to measure the distances between opposing right-angles of the rectangle.
-The distance from the North-West corner to the South-East corner needs to be exactly the same as the distance from the North-East corner to the South-West corner.
 Realistically some adjustment will be needed to ensure you have perfect 90 degree angles and you also have exactly the required width and length for the outer footing rectangle.
 Keep iterating until these requirements have been accurately met.
 Draw a trapezoid on a piece of paper and note down the lengths of all the sides and both diagonals for each iteration you do, because it is easy to get confused about which direction to move the strings and by how much.
-Again you will need someone to accurately hold the other end of the tape measure because you cannot hook the tape measure onto the strings without pulling the location of the string crossover point.
+Again you will likely need someone to accurately hold the other end of the tape measure because you cannot hook the tape measure onto the strings without pulling the location of the string crossover point.
 Every time you move the screw that the string is hooked on to, try to use it as an opportunity to get the string just a little tighter.
-The tighter the strings, the less likely it is for the crossover points to be accidently moved when measuring.

 Accuracy is very important